duuba/xades/README.md

 - Can handle large documents (tested with documents up to 1.2GB)
 - Low memory usage

-## Prerequisites
-To use Duuba, you will need

 ## Using
 Duuba is built on top of the Apache Santuario library for the processing of XML signatures.
 It follows the standard Java XML factory pattern and adds the classes and factory methods for the elements representing the XAdES signature and its qualifying attributes.